On the chain of commuting operators on Banach spaces: The theory of commuting graphs

-It's interesting to point out that $T$ is an example of a non-Lomonosov operator, but of a very different type.
-Non-Lomonosov operators presented earlier in this paper can be connected to a compact operator with a chain of length $3$.
-This operator can't be connected at all.
-It's worth mentioning that $T$ has plenty of invariant subspaces.

-The rest of this section is dedicated to a proof of Theorem \ref{AmbrozieOperatorNoCompact}.
-We start by reviewing the definition of $T$.
-As its construction is very involved, we only state the facts that are needed for the purpose of proving Theorem \ref{AmbrozieOperatorNoCompact}.
-All the details of this construction can be found in Section 3 of \cite{Ambrozie}.
+The remainder of this section is devoted to proving Proposition \ref{AmbrozieOperatorNoCompact}.
+We begin by reviewing the definition of $T$.
+Because its construction is highly involved, we state only the facts necessary to prove Proposition \ref{AmbrozieOperatorNoCompact}.
+Full details of this construction can be found in Section $3$ of \cite{Ambrozie}.